Fully notated pieces

-Still, I'm pretty sure if I call these exercises in composition “classical”, real academic musicians will give me very odd looks.
-I'll stick with “fully notated” which is vague enough to cover everything I do and not offensive to anyone.
+Still, I'm pretty sure if I call these exercises in composition “classical music”, real academic musicians will give me very odd looks.
+I'll stick with “fully notated” which is vague enough to cover everything and not offensive to anyone.

 Awkward Waltz for Ann

 The initial idea was to descend from the I to the V by major seconds.
 Funnily enough, later my friend pointed me to a very dissimilar song with similar harmonic idea, “Stray Cat Strut” by Brian Setzer.

 The other idea was to write a piece that can be viewed as a jazz piece with an overly elaborate intro, or a fully notated piece with improvised sections.
 Something of a third stream perhaps.

 The dedication was added after writing, to make it a last moment gift.
 Ann is cool, she plays double bass.

 An example of constrained writing.
 There was a guy who wrote a book of scifi short stories and he wanted to include some “theme music” in it, encoded in ASCII (e.g. ABC notation) as a nod to early personal computer magazines and type-in BASIC programs they published.
 He ultimately scrapped the plan though.

 It was a fun project nonetheless.
 Due to the limitations of the medium, it had to be short and rhythmically trivial.
 I tried to convey the sense of emptiness and uncertainty, in line with the mood of the stories.